 Roasted Broccoli and Grape Salad with Bulgur

-Fresh broccoli and juicy sweet grapes get all cozy together in this unexpected yet awesome dish!
-Combined with hearty, whole grain bulgur and a honey mustard drizzle, this roasted broccoli and grape salad should totally make its way to your dinner table.
+Fresh broccoli and juicy sweet grapes get all cozy together in this unexpected yet awesome bulgur salad!
+Featuring a honey mustard drizzle!

 My obsession with broccoli is still going strong.
 I feel like I neglected this healthy green veggie for way too long and now I must make up for lost time.